 Maintaining your HVAC system is essential for prolonging the life of your system.
 Regular maintenance can ensure your HVAC system is always running at its maximum efficiency.

-There are some things that you can do on your own to maintain the HVAC system in your home.
-However, you should consider professional check-ups for basic maintenance at least twice a year.
+You can do some things on your own to maintain the HVAC system in your home.
+However, it would be best to consider professional check-ups for basic maintenance at least twice a year.
 Below are the best practices in HVAC maintenance.

 An important component of your HVAC system, filters can help extend your unit’s lifespan.
 There are many filters out there, but experts suggest plated or synthetic fiber filters.